Chlorothalonil Environmental Exposures

 Percent of people potentially exposed to chlorothalonil based on application rates (kg/km2) by province, 2016†

-* All values that are less than 0.2 kg/km2 are classified as no exposure
+* Estimated agricultural application rates of less than 0.2kg/km2 are classified as no exposure

 On the other hand, British Columbia has the largest number of people living in areas with the highest potential for exposure (1,187,000 people).
 This is likely due to the abundance of fruit farms in the province and relatively high population density in nearby areas.